hjake123/reactive/KUBEJS.md

   "sends_telemetry_event": true
 }
 ```
 The only difference from the normal advancement is the criterion checked.
-This advancement must have a name of the form `(reaction alias)+perfect`.
+This advancement must have a name of the form `(reaction alias)+perfect`, and needs to be located in the same directory as the normal reaction advancement.

+## REACTION PATCHOULI PAGE
-Next, please refer to the Patchouli docs about creating an addon book and adding a page to it.
+Please refer to the [Patchouli docs](https://vazkiimods.github.io/Patchouli/docs/reference/book-json#extension-keys) about creating an addon book and adding a page to it.
 All built-in reactions use a page similar to this one:
 ```json
 {
   "name": "Luminous Ring",